crystal-lang/crystal-book/guides/ci/travis.md

   - docker run -v $PWD:/src -w /src testing git --version # => 2.17.1
 ```

-We may notice that GIT’s version running in the `testing` container is different from Git running by default in Travis CI.
+We may notice that GIT's version running in the `testing` container is different from Git running by default in Travis CI.

 Again, these are only examples of two ways of running our application and installing (and using) dependencies.